officelearn/azure-docs.sv-se/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: Migrera från indexerare v1 och v2 till Azure Media Services Video Indexer | Microsoft Docs
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: I det här avsnittet beskrivs hur du migrerar från Azure Media Indexer v1 och v2 för att Azure Media Services Video Indexer.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako